-The table, shows that more waste is recorded as arising from Kent in the WDI (199,173 tonnes) than the HWI input (172,044 tonnes).
-On that basis the WDI values are preferred.
-The same is true of quantities of waste managed in Kent where the total quantity recorded in the WDI is 168,091 tonnes (59,887 + 108,204) as compared with 146,287 tonnes (60,019 + 86,268) in the HWI.
-Comparison between arisings (199,173) and waste managed (168,091) suggests that while a significant quantity of hazardous waste was managed in Kent, in 2020, Kent was a net exporter of hazardous waste.
-However, given this data is only a snapshot of management capacity in Kent in the year 2020, it is expected that the true capacity will be in excess of that actually utilised.
+Table 1 shows that more waste is recorded as arising from Kent in the WDI (199,173 tonnes) than is reported as being consigned from Kent in the HWI (172,044 tonnes).
+Given the purpose of this reconciliation exercise is to ensure that the value obtained is comprehensive the WDI values being larger are preferred.
+Reporting of higher values in the WDI is also observed when considering quantities of waste managed in Kent where the total quantity recorded in the WDI is 168,091 tonnes (59,887 + 108,204) as compared with 146,287 tonnes (60,019 + 86,268) in the HWI.

+Comparison between arisings (199,173 tonnes) and waste managed (168,091 tonnes) in 2020 suggests that while a significant quantity of hazardous waste was managed in Kent, overall Kent was a net exporter of hazardous waste.
+However, given this data is only a snapshot of management capacity in Kent in the year 2020, it is expected that the true capacity will be in excess of that actually utilised as all sites would not be operating at peak throughput in 2020.